When people start exploring superannuation structures, the conversation often begins with one statement: “I want to use my super to buy property.”

 Long-term retirement income needs

-A financial planner in Adelaide should assess the full picture before recommending structural change.
+A financial planner should assess the full picture before recommending structural change.

 How Money Path Can Help